-Peer support services are based on a plan of care approved by a Behavioral Health Professional (see definition of Behavioral Health Professional below; this term is specific to the administration of Peer Support Services).
+Peer Support Services are based on a plan of care that includes specific individualized goals as identified by CMS Medicaid Directors Letter #07-011.
+The Peer Support Services plan of care must be approved by a Behavioral Health Professional or a Peer Support Specialist Supervisor.
+For more information about the documentation requirements for Peer Support Services, please refer to BHIN 22-019.

 Peer Support Services consist of Educational Skill Building Groups, Engagement and Therapeutic Activity services as defined below:

-- Educational Skill Building Groups means providing a supportive environment in which beneficiaries and their families learn coping mechanisms and problem-solving skills in order to help the beneficiaries achieve desired outcomes.
-These groups promote skill building for the beneficiaries in the areas of socialization, recovery, self-sufficiency, selfadvocacy, development of natural supports, and maintenance of skills learned in other support services. - Engagement services means activities and coaching led by Peer Support Specialists to encourage and support beneficiaries to participate in behavioral health treatment.
-Engagement may include supporting beneficiaries in their transitions between levels of care and supporting beneficiaries in developing their own recovery goals and processes. - Therapeutic Activity means a structured non-clinical activity provided by Peer Support Specialists to promote recovery, wellness, self-advocacy, relationship enhancement, development of natural supports, selfawareness and values, and the maintenance of community living skills to support the beneficiary's treatment to attain and maintain recovery within their communities.
+- Educational Skill Building Groups means providing a supportive environment in which beneficiaries and their families learn coping mechanisms and problemsolving skills in order to help the beneficiaries achieve desired outcomes.
+These groups promote skill building for the beneficiaries in the areas of socialization, recovery, self-sufficiency, self-advocacy, development of natural supports, and maintenance of skills learned in other support services. - Engagement services means activities and coaching led by Peer Support Specialists to encourage and support beneficiaries to participate in behavioral health treatment.
+Engagement may include supporting beneficiaries in their transitions between levels of care and supporting beneficiaries in developing their own recovery goals and processes. - Therapeutic Activity means a structured non-clinical activity provided by Peer Support Specialists to promote recovery, wellness, self-advocacy, relationship enhancement, development of natural supports, self-awareness and values, and the maintenance of community living skills to support the beneficiary's treatment to attain and maintain recovery within their communities.
 These activities may include, but are not limited to, advocacy on behalf of the beneficiary; promotion of self-advocacy; resource navigation; and collaboration with the beneficiaries and others providing care or support to the beneficiary, family members, or significant support persons.

 A Peer Support Specialist is an individual in recovery with a current State-approved Medi-Cal Peer Support Specialist Certification Program certification.
 The individual must meet all other applicable California state requirements, including ongoing education requirements.
 Peer Support Specialists must provide services under the direction of a Behavioral Health Professional.
-Behavioral Health Professionals must be licensed, waivered, or registered in accordance with applicable State of California licensure requirements and listed in the California Medicaid State Plan as a qualified provider of DMC-ODS or

-Specialty Mental Health Services.6 Although Peer Support Services must be provided under the direction of a Behavioral Health Professional, Peer Support Specialists may be supervised by a Peer Support Specialist Supervisor who must meet applicable California state requirements.
+Behavioral Health Professionals must be licensed, waivered, or registered in accordance with applicable State of California Behavioral Health Information Notice No.: 23-001 Page 19 January 6, 2023 licensure requirements and listed in the California Medicaid State Plan as a qualified provider of DMC, DMC-ODS or Specialty Mental Health Services.
+Although Peer Support Services must be provided under the direction of a Behavioral Health Professional, Peer Support Specialists may be supervised by a Peer Support Specialist Supervisor who must meet applicable California state requirements.
 For additional guidance regarding Peer Support Specialist Certification information and Peer Support Specialist Supervisor standards, please refer to BHIN 21-041.

 Peer Support Services will be implemented as a county option and have an effective date of July 1, 2022.
 Counties that choose to opt in to cover the Peer Support Services benefit will be required to notify DHCS of their implementation date.
-DHCS will issue forthcoming guidance regarding county implementation of Peer Support Services.
+For additional\\ guidance regarding county implementation of Peer Support Services, \\please refer to BHIN 22-026.